JershDervis/MonitorJ-RAT/README.md

 # MonitorJ-RAT
 A Remote Administration Tool written in Java.
 Currently not ready for public use as many features aren't implemented yet.

+##This project was designed for educational purposes only and should only be used on devices you own.

 ### Features List:
 * Multiple server listening
 * Multiple client connections